suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/suites-api.md

 ### Using `unitRef.get()`

 The `unitRef.get()` method allows you to retrieve mocked instances of the dependencies within the testing environment.
 It's particularly useful when you want to configure the behavior of stubbed methods or verify method calls.
+This relies on dependencies being provided via [constructor injection](../design-for-testability/dependencies-side-effects.md#constructor-only-injection), which Suites uses to identify and manage them.
 Here's a basic usage example:

 ```typescript